robinhood/faust/docs/userguide/streams.rst

 The stream *needs to be iterated over* to be processed, it will not be active until you do.

-When iterated over the stream gives the deserialized values in the topic/channel, but you can also iterate over key/value pairs (using :meth:`~@Stream.items`), or raw messages (using :meth:`~@Stream.events`).
+When iterated over the stream gives deserialized values, but you can also iterate over key/value pairs (using :meth:`~@Stream.items`), or raw messages (using :meth:`~@Stream.events`).

 Keys and values can be bytes for manual deserialization, or :class:`~faust.Model`